Vascular Surgeons in the Phoenix, AZ

 Welcome to Western Vascular Institute

 Western Vascular Institute has been leading the vascular specialty field in Arizona since 2005.
-Our team of Vascular Surgeons have years of extensive vein and artery surgery experience.
+Our team of Vascular Surgeons in Phoenix have years of extensive vein and artery surgery experience.
 Our surgeons are dedicated to providing the highest level of vascular care in a patient-centered manner.

-Western Vascular Institute provides minimally invasive vascular surgery in-office, as well as hospital-based surgical & endovascular procedures.
+Western Vascular Institute provides minimally invasive vascular surgery in Phoenix, as well as hospital-based surgical & endovascular procedures.
 We have three offices located throughout the Phoenix metro area & Payson where we are able to offer this convenient care.
 Our office-based vein & vascular centers house the most advanced & innovative surgical and diagnostic imaging capabilities, allowing our patients the most comfortable, appropriate care possible with the ability to recover in their homes.

 What Our Patients Are Saying